You may have heard that life insurance is not an investment. In fact, you may have read it on this very blog.

 And yet there are some experts out there who say that life insurance is a good investment.
 What gives?

-Anyone talking about using insurance as an investment is talking about a permanent life insurance policy, most likely a whole life insurance policy.
+Anyone talking about using life insurance as an investment is talking about a permanent life insurance policy, most likely a whole life insurance policy.
 Whole life insurance differs from term life insurance in two major ways: it doesn’t expire, and it has a cash value portion.
 The latter is where the investment aspect comes in.

 When you pay your premium for a whole life insurance policy, part of that goes to the life insurance policy, and part of it goes to an interest-earning investment that goes up in value just like any other long term investment you’d make.
 Because you’re essentially using your premium to both pay for your insurance and fund the investment part of the policy, and because the policy lasts well into your golden years (when you’re more expensive to insure), whole life insurance is a lot more expensive than term.